microsoft/calculator/docs/ManualTests.md

 ### Always-on-Top

 **Test 1**
 Steps:
-1. From the Standard Calculator page, click the Always-on-Top button (its tooltip says "Keep on top")
+1. Launch the "Calculator" app and navigate to "Standard" Calculator *Expected: Always-on-Top button's tooltip says "Keep on top"*
+2. Click the Always-on-Top button
+*Expected: Always-on-Top button's tooltip now says "Back to full view"*
-2. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in Always-on-Top mode*
+3. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in Always-on-Top mode*

 **Test 2**
 Steps:
-1. From the Standard Calculator page, input “3”, “+”, “3” (do not press “Enter”), then click the Always-on-Top button *Expected: The application title, hamburger menu, calculator type title, calculation expression (the secondary line above the main display), history button and memory buttons are no longer visible.
+1. Launch the "Calculator" app and from "Standard" Calculator, input “3”, “+”, “3” (do not press “Enter”)
+2. Tab over the Always-on-Top button and press "Enter" on the keyboard *Expected: The application title, hamburger menu, calculator type title, calculation expression (the secondary line above the main display), history button and memory buttons are no longer visible.
 The main display shows "3"*
 2. Press “Enter”
 *Expected: The main display shows "6"*
 3. Press "Ctrl-H" on the keyboard
 *Expected: Nothing happens (history keyboard shortcuts are disabled)*
-4. Press "Ctrl-P" on the keyboard, then click the Always-on-Top button again (its tooltip says "Back to full view")
+4. Press "Ctrl-P" on the keyboard, then tab over the Always-on-Top button and press "Enter" on the keyboard again
 5. Open the Memory panel
 *Expected: Nothing is stored in memory (memory keyboard shortcuts are disabled in Always-on-Top mode) and "6" is in history*

 **Test 3**
 Steps:
-1. From the Standard Calculator page, click the Always-on-Top button
+1. Launch the "Calculator" app and from "Standard" Calculator, click the Always-on-Top button
 2. Resize the window horizontally
 *Expected: The buttons automatically expand or shrink to fit the available screen size*
 3. Resize the window vertically